GHB and GBL Addiction Treatment

 Types We Treat

-Frequent dosing through the day or night to avoid withdrawal.
+Frequent or repeated dosing through the day or night to avoid withdrawal or maintain an effect.

-Repeated attempts to stop followed by frightening withdrawal symptoms or relapse.
+Repeated attempts to stop followed by frightening withdrawal symptoms, relapse, or return to frequent dosing.

 Signs & Symptoms